LucidtechAI/las-docs/reference/python-sdk/latest.md

 #### update_document(document_id: str, ground_truth: Sequence[Dict[str, Union[str, None, bool]]])
-Post ground truth to the REST API, calls the PATCH /documents/{documentId} endpoint.
+Update ground truth for a document, calls the PATCH /documents/{documentId} endpoint.
-Posting ground truth means posting the ground truth data for the particular document.
+Updating ground truth means adding the ground truth data for the particular document.
 This enables the API to learn from past mistakes.

 ```python